 If this sounds interesting, but you’re not sure where to start, we’re here to help.
 We’ve compiled data and recommendations from Quacquarelli Symonds, Design Schools Hub and Azure magazine in order to narrow down your study choices.

-So, without further ado, here are the best interior design schools in the world in 2019.
+So, without further ado, here are the best interior design schools in the world.

 10. The Interior Design School